GrabFood’s Efforts to Support Businesses & Make Food Delivery More Affordable

 - Better savings with GrabFood Signatures Value Packages

-The discount vouchers can be used for over 1,000 restaurant-partners nationwide with no minimum spend required and comes in 3 packages to suit every customers’ lifestyle and budget:
+The discount vouchers can be used for over 1,000 restaurant-partners nationwide with no minimum spend required and comes in 3 packages to suit every consumers’ lifestyle and budget:

 Here’s a guide on how to purchase and use the GrabFood Signatures Value Packages:

 - Step 1: Go to the GrabFood page on the Grab app, tap on the GrabFood Signatures Packages banner.

 - Step 2: Select a package and pay with GrabPay Wallet.

 - Step 3: Your set of vouchers will be placed in your My Rewards page upon successful purchase.

 - Step 4: Tap on Use Now to use your voucher.
 Select a GrabFood Signatures restaurant and place your order.